Keeping Your Future And Your Finances In Mind

-Attorney Renee Lazar, Esq., works with a diverse cross-section of clients, from licensed professionals to laborers and other blue collar workers, on the full range of family law issues, including:
+Attorney Renee Lazar, Esq., works with a diverse cross section of clients, from licensed professionals to laborers and other blue collar workers, on the full range of family law issues in Middlesex County and beyond, including:

 - Child custody and support